 At that particular moment, I wanted to lean over and sell the whole table on a great book I just read: Factfulness: Ten Reasons We’re Wrong About the World – and Why Things Are Better Than You Think by Hans Rosling.
 Rosling sadly passed away before the publication of the book, but he was a global health professor and the founder of an organization called Gapminder Foundation.
 Factfulness is an inspiring and fact-based look at the state of the world today.
 Rosling starts off with a 13-question multiple choice quiz that he has given to audiences around the world for the past few years, asking about things like the number of people in the world who live in poverty, how many girls get educations, and about access to electricity.
 If you’re anything like me, you will probably get most of these questions wrong.
 (You can take the quiz yourself without even buying the book.)

 Anyway, I didn’t lean over and talk to that table about this book, even though I wanted to.
 I wanted to tell them that the world is actually getting better.
 That it’s not likely to end in our lifetimes.
 But I felt too much for that woman, and I didn’t want to exacerbate an already tense family situation.
 But perhaps a crazy and nosy person would have diffused the situation.
-DAMMIT, I should have done it!
+I guess I’ve never know.

 PS: Want to see something else really cool?
 The Gapminder Foundation created this amazing visual tool at Dollar Street.
 It’s an enormous database of photographs of the everyday objects of people’s lives around the globe.
 You can easily look at what people’s toothbrushes (or phones, or toilets, or hands) look like by geography and income level.
 I could play with it for hours.
 It’s FASCINATING.